-Fall camping in New England allows you make the most of the spectacular autumn scenery, secluded trails, and quiet campgrounds.
 Now is the perfect time to book your fall camping trip in New England, before frigid, damp nights send you running for the nearest woodstove.
 Even if you live for warm, starry nights, fireflies, and smoky campfires, you can revel in this short, sweet season.
 There’s no better place to go camping in the fall than in New England.

-Something to consider: Fall camping is cold up here.
-Consider renting a cabin or packing your long-johns.
+Something to consider: Fall camping is cold up here in the Northeast Kingdom.
+Consider renting a cabin and packing your warm winter layers.

 Our favorite thing about Woodford State Park: We saw a moose!!!